alexindigo/configly/README.md

 Original `config` module is convenient and easy to start with library, but in the same time being focused that much on "easy" it lacks certain features to be a _"developer friendly"_ library.

-This package is addressing those issues, while keeping easy of use and featureset on par with the original module.
+This package is addressing those issues, while keeping easy of use and feature set on par with the original module.

 ## Usage